 The Corporation vigorously pursues and relies on patent protection to protect its inventions and its position in the market.
-As of December 30, 1995, the Corporation and its subsidiaries held over 400 patents worldwide, with more than 250 pending patent applications.
-No sales relating to any single patent represents a material portion of the Corporation's revenues.
+As of December 28, 1996, the Corporation and its subsidiaries held over 600 patents worldwide, with more than 470 pending patent applications.
+No sales relating to any single patent represent a material portion of the Corporation's revenues.

-Patent protection covers certain products which are believed to have significant market potential.
-Examples of these products include engine analyzers, serrated jaw open-end wrenches, wheel balancers, sealed ratchets, electronic torque wrenches, ratcheting screwdrivers, emissions sensing devices and air conditioning equipment.
+Examples of products that have features or designs that benefit from patent protection include engine analyzers, serrated jaw open-end wrenches, wheel alignment systems, wheel balancers, sealed ratchets, electronic torque wrenches, ratcheting screwdrivers, emissions sensing devices and air conditioning equipment.